sparkflows/sparkflows-docs/docs/databricks/databricks-clusters.rst

-Browsing Databricks Clusters
+Viewing Databricks Clusters
 ====================

-Fire Insights enables you to browse your Databricks Cluster.
+Fire Insights enables you to view your Databricks Clusters.
+You can also Start and Stop the Databricks clusters from Fire Insights.

-Go to DATABROWSERS/Databricks DB
+Go to DATA BROWSERS/Databricks Clusters
 ----------------------

 It will display the various Databricks Connections in your Applications.